nostrocket/nostrocket.org/protocol.md

 The core of Nostrocket must be a hill-climbing algorithm which optimises for increasing the number of Participants.
 If the size of the community around Nostrocket is not increasing, it's not working.

-Software can be used to make things more efficient and to provide continuity of the state of Nostrocket projects, but the algorithm itself is primarily executed by self-interested human action and not a machine.
+Software can be used to make things more efficient and to provide continuity of the state of Subrockets, but the algorithm itself is primarily executed by self-interested human action and not a machine.

-Human action within Nostrocket projects must be executed for purely self-interested reasons in order for it to be optimally efficient, accurate, scalable, and to minimise any social attack surface.
+Human action within Subrockets must be executed for purely self-interested reasons in order for it to be optimally efficient, accurate, scalable, and to minimise any social attack surface.

 People need to pay the rent and be protected from burnout, but when people solve problems for their own reasons the solutions are more accurate than when they are doing it because someone is paying them.
 A case in point: organic contributions to wikipedia vs. paid contributions.